 12. Pietra Piatta

-Pietra Piatta is one of Italy’s most beautiful and underrated beach towns.
-Pietra Piatta is a beach located in Polignano a Mare, Italy.
-This beach is known for its dramatic limestone cliffs, crystal-clear waters, and charming medieval center.
+Pietra Piatta is a beach located in Polignano a Mare that is known for its dramatic limestone cliffs, crystal-clear waters, and charming medieval center.

 Some of the best things to do in Pietra Piatta are swimming, sunbathing, and cliff diving.
 This beautiful beach town is also home to some great restaurants that offer delicious fried fish and bars, so be sure to check them out!